Tucker Barnhart Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- His most recent appearance was on Sunday against the Kansas City Royals, when the righty tossed 6 1/3 innings, surrendering three earned runs while allowing seven hits.
+- In his most recent time out on Tuesday against the Toronto Blue Jays, the right-hander threw six innings, giving up two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.